bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 Gene
 --------------------------------------------------------------------------------
 The **Gene** submodule contains three panels.
-The **Gene UMAP** panel displays the UMAP clustering of genes colored by standard-deviation of log-expression(sd.X), or standard-deviation of the fold-change (sd.FC) and using the covariance of gene expression as a distance metric.
-The **Gene signatures** panel is to the right of the Gene UMAP, which shows the gene UMAP plots for each phenotypic group colored by relative log-expression.
+The **Gene UMAP** panel displays the UMAP clustering of genes coloured by standard-deviation of log-expression(sd.X), or standard-deviation of the fold-change (sd.FC) and using the covariance of gene expression as a distance metric.
+The **Gene signatures** panel is to the right of the Gene UMAP, which shows the gene UMAP plots for each phenotypic group coloured by relative log-expression.
 Red indicates a gene is overexpressed in a specific group, blue that it is downregulated compared to the average values of all samples.
-The **Gene table** is located below the Gene UMAP and shows all the gene contained in the gene UMAP plot and their relative change in expression.
+The **Gene table** is located below the Gene UMAP and shows all the gene contained in the Gene UMAP plot and their relative change in expression.
 The contents of this table can be subsetted by selecting (by click&drag) on the Gene UMAP plot.

 .. figure:: figures_v3/features_gene.png